-1 0 Withdrawal prior to matriculation (first day of classes) ınd Withdrawal within seven calendar days after matriculation ınd Withdrawal within fourteen calendar days after matriculation 50% refu ınd Withdrawal within twenty-one calendar days after matriculation25% refu ınd Withdrawal twenty-two or more calendar days after matriculationNo refu ınd January or May Intersession: Withdrawal prior to the first day of class ınd Withdrawal on the first day of class75% refu ınd Withdrawal on the second day of class50% refu ınd Withdrawal on the third day of class25% refu ınd Withdrawal more than three days after class beginsNo refu ınd Winter or Summer Online Session: Withdrawal prior to the start of the course100% refu ınd Withdrawal before the end of the drop date ınd Withdrawal after the drop dateNo refu ınd
+Withdrawal prior to matriculation (first day of classes) 100% refund Withdrawal within seven calendar days after matriculation 75% refund Withdrawal within fourteen calendar days after matriculation 50% refund Withdrawal within twenty-one calendar days after matriculation 25% refund Withdrawal twenty-two or more calendar days after matriculation No refund January or May Intersession: Withdrawal prior to the first day of class Withdrawal on the first day of class 75% refund Withdrawal on the second day of class Withdrawal on the third day of class 25% refund Withdrawal more than three days after class begins No refund Winter or Summer Online Session: Withdrawal prior to the start of the course 100% refund Withdrawal before the end of the drop date 75% refund Withdrawal after the drop date No refund

-Students planning to withdraw or transfer from Grove City College must immediately contact the Enrollment Coordinator on the ground floor of Crawford Hall (ammccreadie@gcc.edu or 724-458-2177) to officially withdraw.
+Students planning to withdraw or transfer from Grove City College must immediately contact the Enrollment Coordinator on the ground floor of Crawford Hall to officially withdraw.

 Students voluntarily withdrawing from the fall or spring semester may be refunded a prorated portion of the room and board charge.
 The board portion, which covers the cost of food, will be refunded on a prorated basis according to the official check out date from the residence hall.

 Additionally, students may also be eligible for a prorated refund of the room portion based on the official check out date from the residence hall if the College is able to fill the bed being vacated within seven days of the withdrawal.
 There will be no refund of the room charge when the College is unable to fill the vacated bed within seven days.
 No refund of either the room or board charge is made when the voluntary withdrawal occurs during the last two weeks of the semester.